manski117/library-project/README.md

     -DONE add delete button to books (means tying objects in array to dom) (remember to refresh table)

+-DeBug: why can't I build another table after I remove ALL the book objects?
--make form and table look pretty
+    -DONE make form and table look pretty
     -DONE add form feedback and validation

--can we change the behavior of form inputs so that hitting "enter" does not submit the form prematurely?
+    DONE: can we change the behavior of form inputs so that hitting "enter" does not submit the form prematurely?